Law Firm Helping Children Who Have Been Injured

 Contact a Child Injury Attorney in Carlsbad

 Did your child sustain serious injuries, including a tragic wrongful death, in an incident caused by another party’s negligence or misconduct in Carlsbad or elsewhere in San Diego County or Southern California.
-Let the compassionate Carlsbad personal injury attorneys at [firm-name] provide the legal guidance‚ support‚ and dedicated attention that you and your child deserve to overcome the many challenges that may still lie ahead.
-Call [phone-number] or contact us online to schedule a free consultation today.
+Let the compassionate Carlsbad personal injury attorneys at Jurewitz Law Group Injury & Accident Lawyers provide the legal guidance‚ support‚ and dedicated attention that you and your child deserve to overcome the many challenges that may still lie ahead.
+Call (619) 233-5020 or contact us online to schedule a free consultation today.

-At Jurewitz Law Group‚ we will help recover maximum compensation for your child so he or she can receive the necessary treatment and care to recover.
+At Jurewitz Law Group Injury & Accident Lawyers‚ we will help recover maximum compensation for your child so he or she can receive the necessary treatment and care to recover.
 We know how child injury cases differ from adult personal injury cases‚ as we have years of experience representing injured adults‚ as well as children and their families.